hypered/curiosity/content/documentation/why.md

-So the central theme I tried to follow was this: I wanted to expose the system surface as a single unified "document" and I wanted to surface any internal detail that matter to business experts (or anyone working closely with the development teams).
+So the central theme I tried to follow was this: I wanted to expose the system surface as a single unified "document" and I wanted to surface any internal detail that matters to business experts (or anyone working closely with the development teams).
 Doing so, I also wanted the "document" to be a shared and central place to provoke discussions and a vehicule to think its evolution, i.e. a prototype prefiguring the future of a real system.